microsoft/PubSec-Info-Assistant/docs/deployment/enable_sovereign_deployment.md

 Follow these steps to enable a Sovereign region deployment.
 If you need access to AOAI in a UsGov region please fill out this form https://aka.ms/AOAIgovaccess.

-Only Sovereign regions supported today are **US Gov Virginia, US Gov Arizona**.
+Only Sovereign regions / models supported are listed here: https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#azure-government-regions

 ## Setup the environment